United Nations Report on Military Expenditures

 Countries can report to the UN their military spending in the previous year.
 Such transparency may increase confidence within regions and beyond.
 By making the figures publicly available, the UN encourages their verification and analysis.

-Over the past century, Governments have tried finding ways in order to come to agreed reductions in military expenditures, or at least to be open about how much countries spend on their military.
+Over the past century, Governments have sought to agree on reductions in military expenditures and to increase transparency or at least be open about how much countries spend on their military.
 They did so in the League of Nations, and later in the UN.
-Early proposals in the UN focused on reducing expenditures of militarily important States, freeing up funds for development aid.
+Early proposals in the UN focused on reducing expenditures of militarily important States, with a view to freeing up funds for development aid.